Feeding Tubes for ALS |

 Should I get a feeding tube?

-This is a personal decision that will likely align with your long-term goals and advance directives.
+This is a personal decision that will need to be thought about in terms of your long-term goals and advance directives.
 Talk with your ALS clinic or local medical team about the pros and cons of getting a feeding tube.